Pixel-perfect image annotation for product recognition: A case study

 Custom pre-filtering algorithm to choose relevant images automatically

-The engineering team at Sigma set to work building a custom algorithm to pre-filter the needed 30% of the dataset according to the client’s specifications.
-They automated the image selection process using signal processing technology, which allowed them to compare all images simultaneously and choose the most “interesting” ones.
+Sigma’s engineers developed a custom algorithm to pre-filter the dataset, selecting the top 30% of images based on the client’s criteria.
+Using signal processing technology, they automated the image selection process, which allowed them to compare all images simultaneously and choose the most “interesting” ones.
 Signal processing transforms the image so that data comparison is less difficult, reducing the image to the most relevant information for selection.
 This could involve, for example, removing the object from a complex background so that the object is more easily identifiable.

 Freeing up annotators to focus on precision work